The Ultimate Guide: How to Build Your First Capsule Wardrobe

 Grab my capsule wardrobe checklist here, or create your own to keep you on track as you pick your key pieces.
 It’s helpful to jot down specific garments and colors you know you want to include and items you need to purchase.

-5. Think of this as a rough draft
+Think of this as a rough draft.

-How to Build a Capsule Wardrobe:
+How to Build Your First Capsule Wardrobe:

-A Step-by-Step Guide
+Your Step-by-Step Guide

-Step 1: Audit your current wardrobe
+Step 1: Audit your current wardrobe.

-Assess the items you love
+First, grab the items you love.

-Sort and simplify what’s left
+Then, sort and simplify what’s left.

 Sort what remains so you can easily see everything you have within each category: